ServBay + Docker Integration FAQ

 orhttps://myapp.servbay.demo

-(if SSL is enabled) in your browser.
-ServBay proxies the request to the application inside the Docker container.
+(if SSL is set up) in your browser.
+ServBay will proxy the request to the application running inside the Docker container.

 Workflow: Browser ->